just4give/botframework-aws-lambda-slack/README.md

 <img width="775" alt="Screen Shot 2019-05-15 at 8 55 06 PM" src="https://user-images.githubusercontent.com/9275193/57819989-dc65d780-7758-11e9-8677-b8b765a85c80.png">

-If you are on the same boat as me and want to give a try, I have created terraform scripts to help you create AWS resoures ( Lambda, Gateway ) and deploy backend code through your terminal without even log into AWS Console.
+If you are on the same boat as me and want to give a try, I have created terraform scripts to help you create AWS resources ( Lambda, Gateway ) and deploy backend code through your terminal without even log into AWS Console.

 ```
 cd terraform